netdata/netdata/docs/dashboard/home-tab.md

 # Home Tab

-The Home tab allows users to see an overview of their Space.
+The Home tab allows users to see an overview of their Room.

 ## Total nodes